Skip to content

 ModuleProcessRole

-cloud-protocolGenerated gRPC and protobuf types shared between controller and daemon.
+cloud-protocolGenerated gRPC and protobuf types shared between Controller and Daemon.

 cloud-securityJWT, certificate authority, mTLS context, password hashing, cosign signature verification.